Medically reviewed by Drugs.com. Last updated on May 10, 2020.

 Miscellaneous: Fever (5% to 9%), procedural complications (8%), hysterectomy (2%)

-<1%, postmarketing, and/or case reports: Anaphylactic shock, anaphylactoid reaction, atrial fibrillation, atrioventricular block, bronchospasm, dyspnea, extrasystoles, hypersensitivity reaction, laryngospasm, pulmonary edema, ST segment changes on ECG, supraventricular extrasystole, supraventricular tachycardia, ventricular fibrillation, ventricular tachycardia
+<1%, postmarketing, and/or case reports: Anaphylactic shock, anaphylactoid reaction, anaphylaxis, atrial fibrillation, atrioventricular block, bronchospasm, dyspnea, extrasystoles, hypersensitivity reaction, laryngospasm, pulmonary edema, ST segment changes on ECG, supraventricular extrasystole, supraventricular tachycardia, urticaria, ventricular fibrillation, ventricular tachycardia, wheezing

 Concerns related to adverse effects:

 • Bradycardia: Marked bradycardia and bradycardia with cardiac arrest have been reported, usually within minutes after administration.
 Monitor closely for hemodynamic changes during and after reversal of neuromuscular blockade; use appropriate pharmacologic treatment (eg, atropine) if significant bradycardia occurs.

 • Hypersensitivity: Serious hypersensitivity reactions (including anaphylaxis and anaphylactic shock) have been reported (uncommonly).
 May occur in patients without prior exposure to sugammadex.

 • Recurrence of neuromuscular blockade: Recurrence of neuromuscular blockade has occurred in controlled trials, usually associated with suboptimal dosing.
 After initial reversal with sugammadex, continue respiratory monitoring and ensure adequate ventilator support remains accessible following extubation.
 Potentiation of neuromuscular blockade by other drugs used in the post-operative period should also be considered for the possibility of recurrence.

 • Cardiovascular disease: Use caution in patients with cardiovascular disease.

 • Impaired hemostasis: Use caution in patients with or at risk for impaired hemostasis (eg, coagulopathies, severe liver impairment, or concurrent use of anticoagulants at therapeutic doses).
 Dose-dependent transient increases in activated partial thromboplastin time (aPTT) and normalized prothrombin time (PT [INR]) have been observed.
 In clinical trials, significant effects on bleeding were not observed with low-dose sugammadex alone or in conjunction with therapeutic anticoagulation; high risk patients and those receiving high-dose sugammadex were not adequately studied.
 Careful monitoring of hemostatic and coagulation parameters is recommended.